Javatpoint Logo

 The three major causes of tree damage are deforestation, biotic and abiotic.
 Insects that dig into the tree, deer that rub the bark off the trunk, and fungi that attach themselves to the tree are examples of biotic sources.

 Both types of damage can cause trees to become dangerous, and the phrase "hazard trees" is often used by arborists and industry groups like power line operators.
-Hazard trees are those that, due to disease or other circumstances, are more prone to falling or having tree sections fall during windstorms.
+Hazardous trees are those that, due to disease or other circumstances, are more prone to falling or having tree sections fall during windstorms.

 Trees are analogous to humans; both can withstand significant harm and survive, but even little stress can result in mortality.
 Arborists understand that established trees will not accept any considerable damage to their root systems.
 Despite this, most individuals and construction experts are unaware of how easily a tree may be destroyed.